vkhazin/multicloud-courseware/content/multi-cloud-paas/lab-native-pass-tools.md

 9. And deploy the application: `gcloud app deploy`
 10. Select the desired deployment region and confirm the deployment
 11. After the deployment is complete, type `gcloud app browse`
-12. It will list a URL of app engine, navigate to the URL
+12. It will list a URL of app engine, navigate to the URL provided
 13. Don't forget the end-point requires a parameter e.g. `/?name=John`